Feedback

 In 2009, I wrote G-WAN because none of the available HTTP servers was matching my needs.
 When I had something to publish (faster, simpler, more reliable) I shared my work as a freeware with my views about what was (and still is) wrong elsewhere.

-G-WAN is 453 times faster than Nginx (uncached 100-byte file, Intel Core i9 CPU)
+G-WAN is 453 times faster than NGINX (uncached 100-byte file, Intel Core i9 CPU)

-In 2025, G-WAN (242m RPS) is 453 times faster than Nginx (555k RPS) with 10k users, an uncached 100-byte file, on an Intel Core i9 CPU.
+In 2025, G-WAN (242m RPS) is 453 times faster than NGINX (555k RPS) with 10k users, an uncached 100-byte file, on an Intel Core i9 CPU.
 With such energy and hardware specs, my $1.5k PC is a Cloud.

 In 1979, when I started programming in asm, MS-DOS did not exist.
 End-users, large and small, naturally spent their money only on good things (life is too short to waste time on junk).

 In 2009, while I ported G-WAN from Windows (1993) to Linux (1991), G-WAN was my first Linux program.
-So, I was looking at the source code of some programs (like Nginx) to find what Linux system calls were needed, and how to use them.
+So, I was looking at the source code of some programs (like NGINX) to find what Linux system calls were needed, and how to use them.

-I was stunned by the Nginx source code exceptions handling so many bugs and incompatibilities of GNU LibC and Linux,
+I was stunned by the NGINX source code exceptions handling so many bugs and incompatibilities of GNU LibC and Linux,

-and how Nginx forced end-users to set obscure system options in configuration files, instead of doing it correctly in its code.
+and how NGINX forced end-users to set obscure system options in configuration files, instead of doing it correctly in its code.

-Seeing this, I assumed that, given their age, the Linux APIs used by G-WAN (epoll, pthreads, etc.) would be stable (and their bugs fixed) so that G-WAN would run fine in the foreseable future.
+Seeing this, I assumed that, given their age, the Linux APIs used by G-WAN (epoll, pthreads, etc.) would be stable (and their bugs fixed) so that G-WAN would run fine in the foreseeable future.
 That was a reasonable assumption.
 But it was wrong, this is a structural issue:

 "(a) Things change too quickly, breaking both open source and proprietary software alike; (b) incompatibility across Linux distributions.
 This killed the ecosystem for third party developers trying to target Linux on the desktop.
 You would try once, do your best effort to support the 'top' distro or if you were feeling generous 'the top three' distros.
 Only to find out that your software no longer worked six months later.
 We missed the big picture.
 We alienated every third party developer in the process.